hrmrakib/hrmrakib/README.md

 ## :eyes: Current overview

 ### 🔭 I’m a Web Developer.
-Passionate Software Engineer.
+In Future Software Engineer.
 ### 🌱 I’m exploring - Advance Nextjs and TypeScript for the web.
 ### 👯 I’m looking - To collaborate on open-source projects.
 ### 🤔 I’m trying - To learn full-stack web development.